-- Add all remaining ingredients except for the peas and 2 Tablespoons of cold butter.
+- Add all remaining ingredients except for the peas, corn starch mixture, and 2 tablespoons of cold butter.

 - Cook on low for 7 ½ to 8 hours or high for 3½ to 4 hours, until the vegetables are softened and the potatoes are fork tender.